galanodel2010/ee462/Project_3/README.md

 ## Part B: Drive proposition

-1. Considering the supply, motor and load requirements, propose a **power stage topology** for a four-quadrant speed controlled motor drive system.
+1. Considering the supply, motor and load requirements, propose a **power stage topology** for a four-quadrant speed controlled induction motor drive system.
 Draw the circuit diagram and explain the components.
 Give full reasoning.
 2. Define the measured parameters (i.e. required sensors) and your control control variables.
 Explain your proposition.
+3. Decide on the components you would like to use, including the switching frequency, DC-link components, power stage switch types, braking resistor (if required) etc. and explain your calculations analytically.
-3. Sketch a block diagram showing the closed loop control system and define each part.
+4. Sketch a block diagram showing the closed loop control system and define each part.
 Note that your diagram may be composed of multiple control stages.
 Do not copy the control block from the Internet, and explain the subsystems in detail.

 **NOTES**
 * Although this part has low credit, it is very critical in this project.
 You will continue with the next parts building on this part.
 * Consider all the requirements asked from you, not just a regular drive application.
 * Your drive system may be composed of more than one controlled stage.
 In that case, indicate the asked parameters for all of them.
 * Your drive may not be the most optimum one, it is OK.
-But, your proposition should be reasonable and implementable.
+However, your proposition should be reasonable and implementable.

 # Part II :(30 pts)

 ### Part II Deadline: 16/05/2017 03:59

-## Part C: Modeling and open loop control
+## Part C: Open loop V/f Control

-1. Design an **open loop control system (constant Volts/Hertz)** for your motor drive.
-The control system should be capable of:
+1. Design an **open loop control system** in Simulink for your motor drive.
+The control system should be capable of controlling the speed with a given reference voltage and frequency data.

+2. Starting-up motor:
+    - When the motor is stationary under rated load, start the motor with rated voltage and rated frequency.
+Plot the rotor speed,  current, torque as a function of time.
+    - Repeat the previous step with half of the rated voltage and half of the rated frequency.
+    - Compare the two cases and comment.
+Verify the steady state speed for the above conditions analytically as well.

+3. **Analytically** calculate the required voltage and frequency (under constant V/f operation) to run the motor at a rated speed of 0.1 pu under rated load.
+Then verify your analytical calculations with your simulations.
+Comment for any discrepancies and modify your analytical calculations if required.

+**THE PARTS BELOW ARE STILL IN THE DRAFT VERSION!**

+# Part III :(30 pts)

+### Part III Deadline: 27/05/2017 03:59

+## Part D: Closed Loop Control

+1. Model the closed loop system you proposed in previous parts, on MATLAB/Simulink.
+2. Verify your design by showing a few sample results.
+Note that, the results should show that your closed loop model works properly.
+Therefore, include necessary simulation outputs.
+3. Comment on the results.

 * Soft-starting the motor (the starting current should not exceed twice of the rated current).
-  * Control the speed with a given reference input.

-Note that, this design includes selection of **switching frequency**.
-2. Calculate the **control variables** and the **actual operating speed** for the following conditions, at steady state.
-You can utilize the model you built in Part A.
-  * Forward motoring, rated load torque, rated speed
-  * Forward motoring, rated load torque, half of the rated speed
-  * Forward motoring, half of the rated load torque, rated speed
-  * Forward generating, rated load torque, rated speed
+* Speed regulation (from rated load to no load condition)
-  * Forward generating, rated load torque, half of the rated speed
-  * Forward generating, half of the rated load torque, rated speed
-2. **Model** the motor drive topology you proposed, and the open loop control system you designed, in MATLAB/Simulink.
-Apply proper references and verify the above calculations in the simulation.

-# Part III :(30 pts)

-### Part III Deadline: 19/05/2017 03:59
+* Control bandwidth test (from positive to negative speed change)

+* Flux weakening range

-## Part D: Component selection and verification
+## Part E: Component selection and verification

 1. Select the **power semiconductor devices** (diodes, IGBTs etc.) in your motor drive system using commercially available product catalogs. **Give reasoning.**
 2. **Verify** your selections by using the simulation outputs at rated conditions (device voltages, currents etc.).

 **NOTE:** You can also utilize your simulation models for component selection where necessary.

-## Part E: Loss characterization and efficiency calculation
+## Part F: Loss characterization and efficiency calculation

 1. Calculate **semiconductor device power losses** using simulation outputs, and device datasheet parameters.
 Explain each method, parameter, approximation and indicate any external source you used.
 It is highly advised to use **application notes** published by semiconductor device manufacturers.
 2. Find the **efficiency** of the motor drive system at the rated conditions.
 Discuss the results you found.